faridnsh/pg-aggregates/README.md

 The `groupedAggregates` behavior is used to enable/disable the 'groupedAggregates' field appearing on a table's connections.

+The `groupedAggregates:orderBy` behavior (available at both resource and attribute level) is used to enable/disable the `orderBy` argument on the 'groupedAggregates' field.
+This is **disabled by default** as it adds 18 enum values per aggregatable attribute (2 directions × 9 aggregate types), which can cause significant schema bloat with many aggregatable attributes.
+You can further scope these, for example adding the behavior `+sum:attribute:aggregate:groupedAggregates:orderBy` to a specific column would enable ordering groupedAggregates by the `sum` aggregate of this column whilst leaving all other aggregates disabled.

 The `having` behavior is used to enable/disable the `having` filter on the 'groupedAggregates' field appearing on a table's connections.